CivicActions/guidebook/docs/050-how-we-work/tools/skills-base.md

 - To support the sales process
 - To support hiring

+Team members should report the data in good faith and to the best of their knowledge.
+CivicActions may use this self reported data in making decisions.
+CivicActions may ask for documentation or other information the company in its discretion believes is relevant to verifying the information.

 ## Getting Started

 To log in to Skills Base use the Google Apps icon ![Google Apps icon](../../images/gsuite.png) in the header of any CivicActions Google page then scroll down and click on the Skills Base icon.
 You can also access this through https://workspace.google.com/dashboard.